 Modern medicine is constantly making attempts to cure and manage prevalent diseases that plague our world, but progress is slow.

-On the other hand, meditation has been proven to be an effective treatment and even preventative measure towards disease likes asthma, arthritis, Alzheimer’s, hypertension, high cholesterol, epilepsy and psoriasis.
+On the other hand, meditation has been proven to be an effective treatment and even preventative measure for diseases like asthma, arthritis, Alzheimer’s, hypertension, high cholesterol, epilepsy, and psoriasis.

 The Disadvantages of Meditation